ekcasey/tw_ac_vagrant_workshop/README.md

 Take a moment to look at the rbenv cookbook documentation https://supermarket.chef.io/cookbooks/rbenv/versions/1.4.1

 Now we can use the rbenv_ruby resource to install ruby globally on the vagrant machine.
-We ahve created an empty defualt.rb file for you in the recipes directory.s
+We have created an empty default.rb file for you in the recipes directory.s

 Now lets include the rbenv::default and rbnev::ruby_build recipes.
 The rbenv::default recipe installs rbenv.
 And the rbenv::ruby_build recipe install ruby-build (an rbenv plugin that allows rbenv to build rubies).